 Every contribution matters.

-Your support to Trampoline House ensures that asylum seekers can be part of a community from their first day in Denmark.
+Your support to Trampoline House ensures that asylum seekers can be part of a community and prepare for the job market from their first day in Denmark.

 It means more than you can imagine.